TWBug/GoldCardHenge/content/qualification/field-of-science-technology.en.md

 **Those with unique talents or outstanding R&D ability or innovation performances in such cutting-edge technological fields as software applications, software technology, nanotechnology, optoelectronics, information and communication, communication transmission technology, automation system integration technology, material application technology, high precision sensing technology, biological technology, resources development or energy saving, frontier scientific research, and national defense and military strategies.**

 Please select either 2.1 or 2.2, and attach all documents required for the selected item:
 - 2.1.
-All of the following documents are required:
+Please attach all of the following documents:
-    - Domestic or foreign certificate verifying possession of a Ph.D. degree
+    - Domestic or foreign certificate of academic attainment
-    - Verification of domestic or foreign work experience in a relevant field for 3 or more years [Note 2.1a](#note-21a)
+    - Verification of domestic or foreign work experience in a relevant field for three or more years [Note 2.1a](#note-21a)
-    - Academic research during the most recent 3 years  [Note 2.1b](#note-21b)
+    - Related academic research during the most recent three years

 - 2.2.
-All of the following documents are required:
+Please attach all of the following documents:
-    - Verification of domestic or foreign work experience in a relevant field for 3 or more years.
-[Note 2.2a](#note-22a)
+    - Verification of domestic or foreign work experience in a relevant field for three or more years [Note 2.2a](#note-22a)
-    - Documents verifying technology (such as a domestic or foreign patent certificate, etc.) or technology licensing (such as a technology licensing contract, etc.).
+    - Documents verifying technology (such as a domestic or foreign patent certificate, etc.), proof of technology transfer (such as a technology transfer contract, etc.) or other proof of expertise (such as academic works, licenses, and documents verifying receipt of awards, etc.).
-    - Documents verifying receipt of awards (must be major domestic or foreign awards of an international nature in the candidate's professional field).
-[Note 2.2b](#note-22b)

 {{< /accordion >}}

 {{< accordion title="Those with unique talents, outstanding R&D ability or innovation performances in forward-looking technologies…" suffix="3." bottomless="true" >}}

-**Those with unique talents, outstanding R&D or design ability or innovation achievements in forward-looking technologies such as artificial intelligence (AI), Internet of Things (IoT), augmented reality, blockchain (AR), virtual reality (VR), robots, and additive manufacturing.**
+**Those with unique talents, outstanding R&D ability or innovation performances in forward-looking technologies such as AI, IoT, AU, blockchain, VR, robots, and additive manufacturing.**

 Please select either 3.1 or 3.2, and attach all documents required for the selected item:

 - 3.1.
-All of the following documents are required:
+Please attach all of the following documents:
-    - Domestic or foreign certificate verifying possession of a Ph.D. degree
+    - Domestic or foreign certificate of academic attainment
-    - Verification of domestic or foreign work experience in a relevant field for 3 or more years.
-[Note 3.1a](#note-31a)
+    - Verification of domestic or foreign work experience in a relevant field for three or more years [Note 3.1a](#note-31a)
-    - Verification of domestic or foreign work experience in a relevant field for 3 or more years
-    - Academic research during the most recent 3 years [Note 3.1b](#note-31b)
+    - Related academic research during the most recent three years

 - 3.2.
-All of the following documents are required:
+Please attach all of the following documents:
-    - Verification of domestic or foreign work experience in a relevant field for 3 or more years [Note 3.2a](#note-32a)
+    - Verification of domestic or foreign work experience in a relevant field for three or more years [Note 3.2a](#note-32a)
-    - Documents verifying technology (such as a domestic or foreign patent certificate, etc.) or technology licensing (such as a technology licensing contract, etc.).
+    - Documents verifying technology (such as a domestic or foreign patent certificate, etc.), proof of technology transfer (such as a technology transfer contract, etc.) or other proof of expertise (such as academic works, licenses, and documents verifying receipt of awards, etc.).
-    - Documents verifying receipt of awards (must be major domestic or foreign awards of an international nature in the candidate's professional field).
-[Note 3.2b](#note-32b)

 {{< /accordion >}}